 Scientists map genome of Indian cobra: How does it help fight snakebite

 New Delhi, Jan 09: Snakebite, envenoming is a serious and neglected tropical disease that causes nearly 50,000 deaths in India every year.
-This leads to significant mortality in the country, but received little attention from the government.
+This leads to significant mortality in the country but received little attention from the government.

 The deaths are primarily attributed to four snake varieties - Indian Cobra, Russel's viper, saw-scaled viper and Indian common krait, infamously described as the "big four."